Skip to content

 • QLA Exam Calendar 2025

-Details of an exam diet will also be emailed to candidates who have enrolled on an exam, around three weeks before the exam date.
+Details of an exam diet will also be emailed to candidates who have enrolled on an exam, around two weeks before the exam date.
 It is therefore important that candidates contact the Society with any change in circumstances or if contact details change

 Enrolling in the exams